<%@LANGUAGE="JAVASCRIPT" CODEPAGE="1252"%> Ian Parker Photo Bio

 evanescent wave: a nearfield standing wave, employed for total internal reflection microscopy

 For faster browsing, click on the underlined text legend below any of the thumbnail images in the galleries.
 Use your browser BACK button to return you to the gallery.
-If you find a picture you like, you can download an image at FULL original resolution (usually 8 or 10 Mpixels; with some panoramas >30 Mpix) in a new window or tab by clicking on the thumbnail itself.
+If you find a picture you like, you can download the image at full original resolution (mostly between 24-45 Mpixels; with some panoramas >100 Mpix) by clicking on the thumbnail itself.
 To save a downloaded image, right click on it and scroll to 'save picture as...'.
 To use an image as your desktop background, right click and scroll to 'set as background...'.

-Visitors are welcome to download images for personal use (e.g. as computer desktop wallpaper, or to make a single print).
-Please contact me at evanescentlightphotography@gmail.com regarding possible commercial use.
+Visitors are welcome to download images for personal use (e.g. as computer desktop wallpaper).
+Click HERE to order prints online.
+Please contact Ian Parker at evanescentlightphotography@gmail.com regarding possible commercial use.
+Details of copyright, image use and licensing are HERE.

-Evanescent Light Homepage
+Back to Evanescent Light Homepage

 CALIFORNIA